 Putting it all together

-It’s time to think differently about how we evaluate viable businesses.
-Are you selling data management?
 Do you ingest data, collate it, corroborate it, summarize it, reshape it, chart it, etc?
 Do new customers trust you enough to hand over access to their data?
-If you can view your business through this lens, you’re poised for success in the age of commoditized software.
+The more of these qualities you can stack, the more success you’ll have in the age of commoditized software.

 Everyone else, you’re about to find out where all the blockchains went.